Favorite First Communion Party Favors

 First Communion is a rite of passage in every Catholic child’s upbringing.
 And planning a First Communion celebration can be lots of fun.
 It’s almost like planning a mini wedding ceremony.
 You get to select beautiful First Communion invitations.
 Choose a delicious cake.
 Stunning flowers.
 And sometimes even plan the menu.

-The one part that seems to muddle even the best event planners with First Communion is deciding on the First Communion party favors.
+The one part that seems to muddle even the best event planners when planning a First Communion is deciding on the First Communion party favors.
 But thanking your guests for coming is a really important touch.

 Like a wedding, choosing the best First Communion party favors can feel daunting.
 You don’t want the favor to be too big or too small.
 It also needs to be somewhat useable and commemorate the occasion.
 You certainly don’t just want to give a trinket that will just sit there.

 After planning multiple First Communion celebrations, I’ve created a list of my favorite First Communion party favors that guests have loved.
-These ideas are also perfect for Baptism favors.
-In case you are planning a Baptism celebration too.
+These ideas are also perfect for Baptism party favors.
+In case you’re planning a Baptism celebration too.

-Here are eleven of my favorite First Communion party favors that I’ve used at our celebrations.
+Here are some of my favorite First Communion party favors that I’ve used at our celebrations.

 Light a Candle

 Just like at a child’s Baptism, candles have a special importance during First Communion.
 The candle symbolizes the light that came to the world through Jesus Christ.
 By choosing a candle for your First Communion favor, you can share this light with guests.

 The best part is that they can take their candle home and enjoy the candle’s soft glow.
 It is also a beautiful memory of your child’s special day.

 For a ready made candle favor, you could use these handmade jar candles (affiliate) and add a customized label to the top to commemorate your event.